 Steeves contacted food scientists at the New Brunswick Research & Productivity Council and after costly and extensive research & development, their flagship product “Steeves Maples – Original Canadian Maple Taste Syrup” was born.

-Since “pure maple syrup” can only be harvested about 6 weeks a year, most syrups you find in retail stores are either blends of maple syrup ingredients or maple flavored.
+Since “pure maple syrup” can only be harvested about 6 weeks a year, most syrups you find in retail stores are either blends of maple syrup ingredients or maple flavoured.
 The vast majority of these low-grade, low-cost “table” syrups contain high fructose corn syrup and other sugars, additives or preservatives.

 What’s the difference?